What is a DDoS attack? Common types of DDoS attacks

-Under normal conditions and real traffic, the server and the client software communicate with each other without issues or latency, the server and network resources are enough to sustain normal spikes in usage, which can occasionally occur when multiple users visit a given website or application at the same time.
+Under normal conditions and real traffic, the server and the client software communicate with each other without issues or latency.
+The available server and network resources are enough to sustain normal spikes in usage, which can occasionally occur when multiple users visit a given website or application at the same time.

-During a DDoS attack, a lot of infected computer devices (called botnet) send collectively a tremendous amount of requests to the server or web application in order to overload them or clog the network.
-Because the malicious traffic mixes with real legitimate traffic, it is very hard to filter or mitigate the attack without also limiting real users.
+During a DDoS attack, a lot of infected computer devices (usually referred to as ‘botnet’) collectively send a tremendous amount of requests to the server or web application in order to overload it and clog the network.

-When the attack comes from a single source it is called a DoS attack.
+When the attack comes from a one single source it is referred to as a DoS attack.

 What are the most common DoS and DDoS attacks?

 There are a lot of different registered types of DDoS attacks.
 Hackers and malicious individuals continue to refine these algorithms, making artificial traffic harder to trace.
 The following are the most common types of such attacks.

 This is an effective and easy-to-execute attack.The goal is to flood the server network with a huge amount of UDP packets simultaneously.

 This overwhelms the network with a greater amount of traffic than the server network’s physical available capacity, thus blocking the legitimate requests from reaching the server.

 This attack is based on a weakness in the TCP protocol.
 In order to initiate a connection, the server and the client must follow the so-called 3-way handshake rule.

 Firstly, the attacker sends the initial packet (SYN) from a spoofed IP address.
 Next, the receiving server responds (SYN-ACK) that the packet has been received, opening the connection and waiting for further actions.
 However, due to the fact that the IP address is spoofed, the connection is not fully established but it is also not fully closed, staying in a waiting state.